CSNG-MFF/mozaik-models/Rozsa_Cagnol2024/README.md

         - param_STW: Contains the parameters for the Spontaneous Traveling Waves protocol of the model.
 The only difference with the `param` directory resides in the recording parameters.
         - parameter_search_analysis.py: Runs the analysis one multiple simulation directories belonging to the same parameter search, distributed on multiple computational nodes and using by default Slurm for scheduling.
         - run.py: Runs the model.
 Defines which experimental protocol (as defined in experiments.py) and which analysis (as defined in analysis_and_visualization.py) will be run.
 By default runs the fullfield drifting grating and natural images protocol.
+        - run_8_orientations.py: Same as `run.py` but runs the 8-orientation sinusoidal gratings protocol by default
         - run_analysis.py: Runs only the analysis on the model on a mozaik datastore.
 Defines which analysis  (as defined in analysis_and_visualization.py) will be run.
 By default runs the fullfield drifting grating and natural images protocol analysis.
+        - run_analysis_center_stimulation.py: Runs the analysis on the mozaik datastore for the Central Optogenetic Stimulation protocol.
+        - run_analysis_chernov.py: Runs the analysis on the mozaik datastore for the simultaneous optogenetic and visual stimulation protocol.
+        - run_analysis_msa.py: Runs the analysis on the mozaik datastore for the Modular Spontaneous Activity protocol.
+        - run_analysis_patterned_stimulation.py: Runs the analysis on the mozaik datastore for the Patterned Optogenetic Stimulation protocol.
-        - run_central_stimulation.py: Same as `run.py but runs the central optogenetic stimulation protocol by default
+        - run_central_stimulation.py: Same as `run.py` but runs the central optogenetic stimulation protocol by default
+        - run_chernov_visual.py: Same as `run.py` but runs the visual-only part of the simultaneous optogenetic and visual stimulation protocol by default
+        - run_chernov_visual_opto.py: Same as `run.py` but runs the combined visual-optogenetic part of the simultaneous optogenetic and visual stimulation protocol by default
+        - run_endogenous.py: Same as `run.py`, but runs the endogenous optogenetic stimulation protocol
+        - run_fullfield.py: Same as `run.py`, but runs the fullfield optogenetic stimulation protocol
         - run_MSA.py: Same as `run.py`, but runs the spontaneous activity protocol for Modular Spontaneous Activity analysis by default
         - run_parameter_search.py: Defines the parameters that will be used when running a search across multiple parameters.
 The parameter search will be distributed on different computational nodes, using Slurm as the scheduler by default.
-        - run_patterned_stimulation.py: Same as `run.py but runs the patterned optogenetic stimulation protocol by default
         - run_spont.py: Same as `run.py`, but runs the spontaneous activity protocol by default.
         - run_stc.py: Same as `run.py`, but runs the size tuning protocol by default.
         - run_STW.py: Same as `run.py`, but runs the Spontaneous Traveling Waves protocol by default.
+        - run_surrogate.py: Same as `run.py`, but runs the surrogate optogenetic stimulation protocol
         - visualization_functions.py: Contains the code specific to each figure.